gilbertchen/duplicacy/GUIDE.md

 unreferenced chunks from deleted snapshots, but also chunks that become unreferenced for other reasons, such as those from an incomplete backup.
 It will also find any file that does not look like a chunk file.
-In contrast, a default *prune* command will only identify chunks referenced by deleted snapshots but not any other snapshots, and skip those that are not referenced by any snapshots at all.
+In contrast, a default *prune* command will only identify chunks referenced by deleted snapshots but not any other snapshots.

-The -exclusive option will assume that no other clients are accessing the storage, effectively disabling the *two-step fossil collection algorithm*.
+The -exclusive option will assume that no other clients are accessing the storage, effectively disabling the *two-step fossil collection* algorithm.
 With this option, the *prune* command will immediately remove unreferenced chunks.

 The -dryrun option is used to test what changes the *prune* command would have done.
-It is guaranteed not to make any changes on the storage, not even creating the fossil collection file.
+It is guaranteed not to make any changes on the storage, not even creating the local fossil collection file.
 The following command checks if the chunk directory is clean (i.e., if there are any unreferenced chunks, temporary files, or anything else):

 ```
 $ duplicacy prune -d -exclusive -exhaustive    #  Prints out nothing if the chunk directory is clean
 ```

 The -delete-only option will skip the fossil collection step, while the -collect-only option will skip the fossil deletion step.

 For fossils collected in the fossil collection step to be eligible for safe deletion in the fossil deletion step, at least one new snapshot from *each* snapshot id must be created between two runs of the *prune* command.
-However, a repository may not be set up to back up in a regular schedule, and thus literally blocking other repository from deleting any fossils.
-Duplicacy by default will ignore repositories that have no backup in the past 7 days.
+However, some repository may not be set up to back up with a regular schedule, and thus literally blocking other repositories from deleting any fossils.
+Duplicacy by default will ignore repositories that have no new backup in the past 7 days.
 It also provide an
--ignore option that can be used to specify repositories to skip when deciding the deletion criteria.
+-ignore option that can be used to skip certain repositories when deciding the deletion criteria.

 You can use the -storage option to select a different storage other than the default one.